Updated Feb 14th, 2022

 – Jack Kerouac, On the Road

-As I mentioned in last week’s Life After Loss blog, “To What ELSE Did This Widow Awaken To?” the heightened awareness that I experienced on the day of John’s death continued well past September 29th, 2000.
-In the days and weeks that followed, I began to perceive connections between what seemed like completely unrelated events – but made complete sense to me.
+In the days and weeks that followed my husband’s death on September 29th, 2000, I began to perceive connections between what seemed like completely unrelated events – but made complete sense to me.

 Some call that a coincidence.
 But for me, in light of all that happened around the time John’s death, I do wonder if some of the seemingly random events were connected in some way?